 He Will Cause you to Serve Him

 My mother was urging me.
-“Stand in the line, Bonnie, hurry!”
-I turned and looked back at the many people, young and old waiting.
+“Go stand in the line, Bonnie, hurry!”
+I turned and looked back at the many people, young and old, waiting.

-It was the late 1970’s and I was wearing a long maxi dress.
-The brightly colored flowers were bursting forth at the seams and my sandals had large buckled squares that draped across my ankles.
+It was the late 1970’s, and I was wearing a long maxi dress.
+The brightly colored flowers were bursting forth at the seams, and my sandals had large buckled squares that draped across my ankles.
 My hair was sapling bark brown, straight, and hanging down my back mid-way.
 In the summer, it was glossy satin but come winter, a stringy static mess.
-I was a young girl, preteen or just above that and completely naive of my own beauty or worth.
-I was self-conscious, scared and a tad pigeon-toed.
+I was a young girl, preteen or just above that, and utterly naïve of my own beauty or worth.
+I was self-conscious, scared, and a tad pigeon-toed.